jrdupuis/UFSCar_IntTax/Remote_HPC_MCC.md

 Another way to interact with the stdout from a job is to write that output to another file.
 Take the `counting.sh` file and at the end of each "echo" line, add the following `  >> counting_output`.
 Resubmit the job, and now see if you can follow the status of the job in real time using `cat` and the `counting_output` file.

+Also, note that I modified this line in the job script `#SBATCH --mail-type` to be `ALL`.
+You should have emails in your inbox that document when these jobs started and ended.
+The exit code is important in this email, as it lets you know if the job finished with no issues (exit code 0) or with an error or other issue.
+See [here](https://hpc-discourse.usc.edu/t/exit-codes-and-their-meanings/414) for more info on exit codes.
+They can be very useful when troubleshooting errors!